KNUV

-KNUV (1190 kHz) is a commercial radio station licensed to Tolleson, Arizona, and serving the Phoenix metropolitan area.
+KNUV (1190 AM) is a commercial radio station licensed to Tolleson, Arizona, United States, and serving the Phoenix metropolitan area.
 It is owned by Laura Aispuro Madrid, through licensee La Promize Company LLC.
 The station has a Spanish radio format using brokered programming where hosts pay for their time on the station.
 Most programs are talk-based, with some music shows.

-By day, KNUV broadcasts at 5,000 watts.
-But 1190 AM is a clear channel frequency.
-So KNUV must reduce power at night to 250 watts to avoid interfering with other stations.
-It uses a directional antenna with a three-tower array at all times.
-The transmitter is on South 95th Avenue at West Jefferson Street in Tolleson.
+The transmitter was on South 95th Avenue at West Jefferson Street in Tolleson.
+It has moved to share with KXEG 1280 AM in West Phoenix.